 Over the past 26 years, the King Coalition has sponsored the Martin Luther King Essay Contest encouraging students in the Pasadena Unified School District and local private schools to write essays addressing different aspects of Dr. Martin Luther King Jr.’s legacy.

-Beginning 10 years ago, the coalition introduced an art contest to include the growing pool of talented student visual artists.
-Notably, the combined entries from both the essay and art contests have numbered well into the thousands:
+Beginning in 2003, the coalition introduced the art contest to include the growing pool of talented student visual artists.
+Notably, the combined entries from both the essay and art contests have numbered well into the thousands.
+To date,

 - 20,000 students have entered the essay contest